 Are crystal-water bottles better than regular water bottles?

 “The best water bottle is one that encourages you to ingest between six to eight 8-ounce glasses a day and is BPA-free, because BPA is a known obesogen,” Morton says.
-It's also a known endocrine disruptor and mimics estrogen which in turn upset normal bodily functioning.
+It's also a known endocrine disruptor and mimics estrogen which in turn upsets normal bodily functioning.

 Obesogens are chemicals that may increase your sensitivity or susceptibility to weight gain.